Spine AnatomyBy Sally Ann Quirke | Filed under: Know your Spine

 Explaining the anatomy of the spine can be simple or difficult.
-I'm opting to make it as simple as possible - so here goes!!
+In this article, I’m opting to make it as simple as possible - so here goes!!

-Here I will go through the parts that make up the spinal system: The Discs, nerves, bones, ligaments and muscles.
+Here I will go through the parts that make up the spinal system: The Bones, discs, nerves, bones, ligaments and muscles.

 Each vertebra in your spine is a bone made up of: